wrayx/walking_priority/README.md

     ```

+2. Google Maps directions data are presented and plotted in `plan_route.ipynb`

-2. Start Jupyter notebook session and run `nav_london.ipynb` for the custom `osmnx` version of routing tool.
+3. Start Jupyter notebook session and run `nav_london.ipynb` for the custom `osmnx` version of routing tool.
 New origins and destination can be set from the notebook file.

+4. Analytical graphs are plotted in `plot_stats.ipynb`

 ## Libraries

-- Python client library for Google Maps API Web Services [__GitHub__](https://github.com/googlemaps/google-maps-services-python)
+- Python client library for Google Maps API Web Services [google-maps-services](https://github.com/googlemaps/google-maps-services-python)

+- Python library that built on top of NetworkX and GeoPandas, and interacts with OpenStreetMap APIs to model street networks and different travel mode. [osmnx](https://osmnx.readthedocs.io/en/stable/getting-started.html)

 ## Notes